kaustubhgupta/Hacktoberfest/contributing.md

 $ git add index.html
 ```

+This would add the file to the staging area.

 ## Step 4 : Write a commit
 - To commit means to give a descriptive message that shows what you've modified: